Over 1,000 coveted EU jobs are leaving Britain

-Brexit is beginning to bite: The European Union is about to decide where to move 1,000 well-paying jobs currently based at two of its agencies in London.
+Brexit is beginning to bite: Over 1,000 well-paying jobs currently based in London are moving to Amsterdam and Paris.

-The relocation of the European Medicines Agency and the European Banking Authority has set off an intense competition among cities that want to host the agencies after Britain leaves the bloc in March 2019.
+The European Union decided Monday that the European Medicines Agency will move to Amsterdam ahead of Britain's departure from the bloc in March 2019.

+A second agency based in London, the European Banking Authority, will relocate to Paris.

-The decision, to be announced later Monday, is one of the first concrete examples of jobs leaving London because of regulatory and structural changes caused by Brexit.
+The decisions are some of the first concrete examples of jobs leaving London because of regulatory and structural changes caused by Brexit.

 The fear is that a trickle of lost jobs could turn into a flood, weakening the ecosystem of legal, banking, tech and scientific expertise that has turned London into one of the world's top business hubs.